XploitWizer-Community/XploitSPY/README.md

 7. Now Login into Heroku CLI using command `heroku login -i` now enter your login details and hit Enter

-8. After Login run this command in terminal `heroku git:remote -a appName` here appName will your app's name that you choose while creating app
+8. After Login run this command in terminal `heroku git:remote -a appName` here appName will be your app's name that you choose while creating the app.

 9. Now run follow commands in termial to install packages `heroku buildpacks:add heroku/jvm` then run `heroku buildpacks:add heroku/nodejs`

 10. Now run this command in your terminal `git push heroku herooku:master`

-11. All done now it will take time to complete after that you can visit your domain shown in termial.
+11. All done now it will take time to complete, after that you can visit your domain shown in terminal.

 ## Happy Hacking